Identifying hidden coalitions in the US House of Representatives by optimally partitioning signed networks based on generalized balance: Supplementary Text

 The computational results we provided have broad relevance because they demonstrate the practical feasibility of solving fundamental NP-hard signed graph partitioning problems.
 Solving these partitioning problems are essential for exact evaluations of the structure of signed networks which go beyond the political science application we have demonstrated and have use cases in other fields from biology and physics \cite{iacono_determining_2010,huffner_separator-based_2010,facchetti2011,facchetti2012exploring,tahmassebi2019determining,li2019binary} to social sciences \cite{harary_signed_2002,patrick_doreian_structural_2015,souto2018capturing,derr2018congressional,neal2018,aref2020detecting,arinik2020multiple,aref2020multilevel,schoch2020legislators}.
 Specifically, our methods for partitioning a signed graph according to generalized balance improve upon heuristic methods that are fast but do not generally yield optimal partitions \cite{drummond2013efficient,levorato2015ils,levorato2017evaluating}.
 Additionally, our methods also improve upon existing methods for obtaining optimal partitions that are only capable of handling small graphs with $n \leq 40$ \cite{brusco_k-balance_2010,figueiredo2013mixed}.
 The correctness of our methods for partitioning signed networks is guaranteed by the branch and bound algorithm of Gurobi \cite{gurobi} which is an exact method for solving binary linear programming models to global optimality.

 The sizes of real-world instances we have solved to global optimality are considerable and therefore suggest that our proposed models can be used for a wide variety of other applications with networks of similar and smaller sizes.
-For example, the network of the 115\textsuperscript{th} session has $n=448$ nodes, $m=31,936$ edges, and $|T|=14,885,696$ connected triads.
-Obtaining an optimal $7$-partition using Eq.\ 1 leads to an optimization model with $nk+m=35,072$ binary variables and $mk+n=224,000$ constraints, which takes Gurobi, 1.66 hours to solve.
-Moreover, obtaining an optimal partition (without specifying $k$) using Eq.\ 2 leads to an optimization model with $n(n-1)/2=100,128$ binary variables and $3|T|=44,657,088$ constraints, which takes Gurobi only 5.28 hours to solve.
-While obtaining these partitions requires a few hours, the resulting partition is guaranteed to be globally optimal, which is essential for an exact evaluation of the structure of the signed networks under analysis.
+For example, the network of the 115\textsuperscript{th} session has $n=448$ nodes, $m=31,936$ edges, and $|T|=9,134,395$ node triples with at least one edge.
+Obtaining an optimal $7$-partition using Eq.\ 1 leads to an optimization model with $nk+m=35,072$ binary variables and $mk+n=224,000$ constraints, which takes Gurobi, 1.66 hours\footnote{23.58 minutes when solving this instance again using Gurobi 9.5.2 on a laptop with 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz and 64 GBs of RAM running Windows 10 Home} to solve.
+Moreover, obtaining an optimal partition (without specifying $k$) using Eq.\ 2 leads to an optimization model with $n(n-1)/2=100,128$ binary variables and $3|T|=27,403,185$ constraints, which takes Gurobi only 5.28 hours\footnote{only 10.28 minutes when solving this instance again using Gurobi 9.5.2 on a laptop with 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz and 64 GBs of RAM running Windows 10 Home} to solve.
+While obtaining these partitions requires a few hours\footnote{a few minutes; using Gurobi 9.5.2 on a laptop with 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz and 64 GBs of RAM running Windows 10 Home}, the resulting partition is guaranteed to be globally optimal, which is essential for an exact evaluation of the structure of the signed networks under analysis.